artefactual/atom-docs/user-manual/import-export/csv-import.rst

 * Revised
 * Draft

-The ``levelOfDetails`` column has the following default terms available for
+The ``levelOfDetail`` column has the following default terms available for
 use:

 * Full
 * Minimal
 * Partial

 As long as they are separated with a pipe character (``|``), multiple values can be included in a single column for the following multi-value fields:

 * parallelFormsOfName
 * standardizedFormsOfName